Health Services will once again have flu vaccines available for students in the fall

-of flu on our campus.
-Students, as well as faculty and staff, are urged to educate
+be contracted throughout the year.
+Students, as well as faculty and staff, are urged

-themselves and take precautions to avoid getting the flu and spreading the flu.
-Informational
+to educate themselves and take precautions to avoid getting the flu and spreading

 - The first defense against flu is to receive the seasonal flu vaccine.
 The vaccine